nic6911/Wavin-Sentio/README.md

 # Wavin Sentio in ESPHome

+This is an ESPHome implementation of Wavin Sentio modbus interface.
+Hardware used here is developed by me - contact me if you need hardware and dont want to construct it yourself.
+For details on the hardware look here: https://github.com/nic6911/Wavin-AHC-9000-mqtt

 ## Documentation
 Look in the documentation folder and more specifically from page 140 in "Sentio Technical-Handbook Sept 21.pdf" All other documentation in the folder is complementary